Breast Enlargement (Augmentation Mammoplasty)

 Q: My breasts are very large and cause neck, back, and shoulder pain.
 Will a breast reduction take care of this?

 A: By markedly decreasing the breast size and weight and repositioning the remaining tissue, a breast reduction can be very effective in successfully addressing these symptoms.
-In fact, most women experience a marked decrease or even a complete disappearance of their symptoms.
+In fact, most women experience a marked decrease or even a complete resolution of their symptoms.

 Q: Where are the incisions placed?

 A: The incisions extend from around nipples (which are decreased in size and lifted up), down to the crease at the lower part of the breast, then along this crease.
-This is an inverted-T shaped configuration.
+This is an inverted-T shaped (anchor) configuration.

 Q: Is the procedure painful?

 A: Most women find the postoperative discomfort to be fairly mild in nature.
 Even with their initial postoperative dressing on, many will comment on the immediate improvement of their symptoms.
+Many take little or no pain medication.

 Q: Is this surgery an outpatient procedure?